Milofow/Milofow/Research/How to create a good user story?.md

 <br>

 ### Final result
-All this feedback has let me to create the next user story that I'm proud of and see as a perfect outcome to this research:
+All this feedback has let me to create the next user story.
+One that I'm proud of and see as a perfect outcome of this research: